 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 While in the Bahamas, you will volunteer with local organizations on the following possible projects:

 Arrive in sunny Nassau, the capital of the Bahamas, ready to take your first steps on a unique veterinary medicine adventure.
-The group takes a little time to get to know one another and everyone becomes fast friends.
-Then, we’re off to sea kayak in turquoise Bahamian waters followed by a snorkel adventure in the crystal-clear open ocean.
+After the group takes a little time to get to know one another, we’re off to sea kayak in turquoise Bahamian waters followed by a snorkel adventure in the crystal-clear open ocean.
 Practice identifying various marine species or simply soak up the beauty of this underwater paradise.
 After a delicious and authentic Bahamian lunch, hike enchanting boardwalks in Primeval Forest National Park and witness beautiful limestone caverns (a.k.a. sinkholes).
 You are clearly in the Bahamas now.

 Confident in your new animal-care skills, take part in hands-on animal welfare activities.
 Get a behind-the-scenes tour of an aquatic veterinary medicine lab and discover how vets and marine biologists work together to care for seals, stingrays and dolphins.
 Our team is also invited to observe spay and neuter surgeries up close and assist with additional tasks that benefit the welfare of the animals under their care.
 Across the island, we spend a full day on a beach-side farm.
 Here, we assist vets in vaccinating and inspecting goats’ health before a picnic lunch, complete with fresh-picked mangos.
 Before flying home and having to say goodbye-for-now to our tight new group of friends, we enjoy snorkeling excursions above some of the oceans most beautiful reef ecosystems.